Rambishnu9593/Fake-News-Detection/README.md

 # 📰 Fake News Detection using Python 🧠🔍
 Built as part of the Pinnacle Labs Internship ✅

-A machine learning project to detect fake news articles using Natural Language Processing (NLP) and classification techniques.
+A machine learning project to detect fake news articles using Python Language and classification techniques.
 This tool helps in identifying whether a news article is real or fake with decent accuracy.